 Towson University's Doctor of Science program in information technology prepares students for academic, research, government and state of the art industry positions.
 About half of our alumni are currently working as tenure-track assistant professors or research scientists across the country and abroad.
 After graduation, some students continued with their current company and acquired promotion to higher level positions.
 Others have ventured to start their own company and seek to develop innovative products.
 The doctoral program provides a new avenue and exciting opportunity for students, who want to become professors, scientists, entrepreneurs or assume leadership roles in their current careers.

-The doctoral program is offered by the Department of Computer and Information Sciences in collaboration with the Center of Applied Information Technology.
-The department has over 30 professors conducting research in a variety of areas and committed to excellence in research and teaching.
+The doctoral program is offered by the Department of Computer and Information Sciences in collaboration with School of Emerging Technology (SET).
+The department has over 40 professors conducting research in a variety of areas and committed to excellence in research and teaching.
 Faculty research covers three areas of information technology: computer science, information systems, and information technology.
 Students conduct their research working with their faculty advisor in one of these three areas based on their career interests and goals.
 The faculty has published extensively and has received grants from NSF, ARL, NIST, NRL, DARPA, other government agencies, and from industry.
 Admitted doctoral students may have an opportunity to work with funded research projects, in addition to acquiring academic experience as a graduate assistant in the department.
 Many of our doctoral students are offered teaching assistantships and serve as instructors for undergraduate courses.
 The doctoral student demographics include both domestic and international students.

 The doctoral program requires 18 units of course work, a qualifying examination and a minimum of 24 units of dissertation beyond master’s program.
-Similar to any other Ph.D. program in the country, doctoral students have to demonstrate research capabilities and publish in reputed journals or conferences in order to graduate.
+Similar to other Ph.D. programs in the country, doctoral students have to demonstrate research capabilities and publish in reputed journals or conferences in order to graduate.

-NOTE: Since this program is operated through the Center for Applied Information Technology (CAIT), it has a different structure of tuition and fees from other graduate programs.
+NOTE: Since this program is operated in collaboration with School of Emerging Technology (SET), it has a different structure of tuition and fees for part of the degree program from other graduate programs.
 Contact the Bursar’s Office for more information.

 Rolling admission for applicants based on program needs.
 Full consideration is given to domestic students with complete applications received by May 1 for fall and November 1 for spring admissions.